jorgesalhani/StoreWebProject/README.md

 - If you are an administrator
 - Screen with actions: register administrators / customers / products / etc.) in a menu
 - Product Inventory Management Screen (Add, Update, Delete, Consult)

+## Project Milestone 2: Client Functionality
+After developing the store client-side mockup, you should now implement it.
+### Objectives:
+1. Develop the client-side of the application, based on the requirements outlined in the previous milestone
+2. Apply the HTML5, CSS3, and JavaScript expertise learned in the course

+# What should be ready (in your GitHub Project)
+- All client program interfaces and features should be functional.
+Meaning that they should respond to user input, but not necessarily do something useful.
+- HTML5, CSS3, and Javascript files with the client code.
+There must be an index.html file and the client should work by placing these files on an HTTP server and pointing the browser to that file.
+- Test results (see below).

+There is no need to develop a server-side.
+Server functionality can be implemented in the client through mock objects.
+Mock objects are “fake” objects that simulate the behavior of a “real” class or object so that we can focus the test on the code being tested.
+For example, application data can be saved locally (in memory or the browser local storage).
+This allows you to simulate (for a single client) all server database functionality.
+The Test Plan and Test Results topics of your Project Report must include a test script of the program functionalities and the results of the tests performed by the team.
+The allowed javascript frameworks are jQuery, materializecss, React, and Vue.
+Tips:
+- Update all Project Report topics to reflect the current state of your project.
+- Make sure your Build Procedures are easily understandable to avoid problems with reviewers unable to run your program.
+- If you do not use testing tools, just describe the tests performed and their results.
+- The Comments About the Code, Problems and Comments topics are not mandatory (just write No comments or No problems).